Zasilkovna/WooCommerce/packetery/readme.txt

 Please contact us at technicka.podpora@zasilkovna.cz .

 == Changelog ==
+= 1.0.4 =
+* Updated: Settings export extended to be even more helpful.

 = 1.0.3 =
 * Fixed: use of pickup point method in cart with billing only setting enabled